terrorizer1980/litmus/Litmus-core-commands.md

+---
+layout: page
+---

 Using the Litmus commands, you can provision test platforms such as containers/images, install a Puppet agent, install a module and run tests.

 Litmus has five commands: